Baki the Grappler: Plot

 Baki Hanma is raised by his wealthy mother, Emi Akezawa, who also funds his training in the hopes that he can be a powerful warrior like his father, Yujiro Hanma.
-Around the start of the series, Baki outgrows traditional training and heads out to follow the path of his ruthless father's training and meets many powerful fighters along the way.
+Around the start of the series, Baki outgrows traditional training and heads out to follow the path of his ruthless father's training, and meets many powerful fighters along the way.
 Eventually, Baki fights his father and is beaten without a challenge.
-Emi who tries to save him is killed by his father, causing Baki to feel hatred against his old man.
+Emi, who tries to save him, is killed by Yujiro, causing Baki to hate him.

 After being beaten, Baki travels around the world continuing his training.
-Years down the road he finds an underground fighting arena where he fights some of the most powerful fighters of various styles of martial arts.
+Years later, he finds an underground fighting arena where he fights some of the most powerful fighters of various styles of martial arts.
 It is here he truly begins to hone his martial arts skills.
-He intends to get stronger, surpass his father and continue to endure and survive the numerous hurdles he encounters in his journey.
+He intends to get stronger, surpass his father, and continue to endure and survive the numerous hurdles he encounters in his journey.